Joanna Priestley: Career

 In 1977, Priestley co-founded and co-directed (with Martha Kelley) Strictly Cinema in Bend, Oregon.
 They presented film festivals in Bend and weekly film screenings at Bend and Redmond High Schools.
 She became the regional coordinator, editor of The Animator and coordinator of the Northwest Film and Video Festival at the Northwest Film Center at the Portland Art Museum from 1978 to 1983.
 Gene Youngblood, one of the jurors of the Northwest Film and Video Festival, encouraged her to apply to Cal Arts, which she did in 1983.
 In 1988, Priestley founded ASIFA-Northwest with Marilyn Zornado and was President for six years.
 This ASIFA chapter included the northwest region of the United States which comprised Portland, Seattle, Vancouver B.C., and the areas in between.
 The organization is now known as ASIFA-Portland.

-In 1985 she founded her own company, Priestley Motion Pictures, where she has directed, produced and animated 34 short films, the IOS app Clam Bake (2014) and the award winning abstract feature film North of Blue,.
-Animated Women: Joanna Priestley, a short documentary with three of Priestley's films, was broadcast on PBS and BBC2 in 1995–96.
+In 1985 she founded Priestley Motion Pictures, where she has directed, produced and animated 34 short films, the IOS app Clam Bake (2014), and the award winning abstract feature film North of Blue.
+In 1995–96, PBS and BBC2 broadcast Animated Women: Joanna Priestley, a short documentary with three of Priestley's films.
 Priestley has directed animation segments for Sesame Street ("“The Lumps: Rejection Victories” and “The Lumps: Social Skills”, 1990), and directed and animated music video sequences for Tears for Fears (“Sowing the Seeds of Love”, 1988) and Joni Mitchell (“Good Friends”, 1985) and a PBS series title: “Making Peace” (1996).
-After directing and producing short films from 1979 to 2015, Priestley made an abstract feature film, North of Blue, which premiered at the Annecy International Animation Festival in France in June, 2018.
-North of Blue has won multiple awards, including Best Experimental Film at the Indie Film Awards (Amsterdam, the Netherlands), Best Animated Film at the Yosemite International Film Festival (CA, USA), Best Feature Film at the Los Angeles Animation Festival (CA, USA) and Best Sound Design Award and Best Feature Original Score Award at the Local Sightings Film Festival, NW Film Forum (Seattle, WA, USA).
+After directing and producing short films from 1979 to 2015, Priestley premiered her abstract feature film, North of Blue, at the Annecy International Animation Festival in France in June, 2018.
+North of Blue won awards including Best Experimental Film at the Indie Film Awards (Amsterdam, the Netherlands), Best Animated Film at the Yosemite International Film Festival (CA, USA), Best Feature Film at the Los Angeles Animation Festival (CA, USA) and Best Sound Design Award and Best Feature Original Score Award at the Local Sightings Film Festival, NW Film Forum (Seattle, WA, USA).